heptarch/heptarch.github.io/drafts/tarkovsky.md

 	</figure>

 I unlocked Camera 3 to find a state of picturesque chaos.
-At the back was row upon row of filing cabinets labelled by month---the reliquaries of the Martyrolog---and a portal to small chamber filled with rubbish.
+At the back were boxes, row upon row of filing cabinets labelled by month---the reliquaries of the Martyrolog---and a portal to small chamber filled with rubbish.
-With some scanning, I found "May 79", inserted the Schlage, and after wrestling with the lock, turned and pulled the drawer open.
+I found "May 79", inserted the Schlage, and after some wrestling with the lock, turned and pulled the drawer open.

 <figure>
     <div style="text-align:center"><img src